Imagine if there was one factor at the root of many of life’s potential health challenges.

 Focus on the following:

 - Fruits and vegetables are high in antioxidants and phytochemicals that combat inflammation.
-Berries, leafy greens and deeply colored vegetables are especially beneficial.
+Berries, leafy greens, and deeply colored vegetables are especially beneficial.

-- Omega-3 fatty acids are found in fatty fish like salmon, mackerel and sardines, as well as flaxseeds and walnuts.
+- Omega-3 fatty acids are found in fatty fish like salmon, mackerel, and sardines, as well as flaxseeds and walnuts.
 Omega-3s are important for managing your body’s inflammatory response.

 - Whole grains can help reduce inflammation markers in the blood.
-Choose grains like oats, quinoa and brown rice.
+Choose grains like oats, quinoa, and brown rice.

-- Nuts and seeds like almonds, chia seeds and flaxseeds contain healthy fats and vitamins that support anti-inflammatory pathways.
+- Nuts and seeds, like almonds, chia seeds, and flaxseeds, contain healthy fats and vitamins that support anti-inflammatory pathways.

-- Anti-inflammatory supplements can help provide your immune system with the nutrition it needs even if you don’t manage to get all of your essential vitamins and minerals from your diet.
+- Anti-inflammatory supplements can help provide your immune system with the nutrition it needs, even if you don’t manage to get all of your essential vitamins and minerals from your diet.
 Manna’s Anti-inflammatory Bundle is packed with nutrients that have been found to prevent and reduce chronic inflammation.
 At the very least, take a multivitamin once per day.

 Practice these habits to feel more relaxed and stay active: